 Most people look at nettles, and the last thing on their minds is eating them.
 True, they must be handled delicately, but what makes these good for survival purposes is that they grow wild and don't actually require the extensive cooking and preparation you might think.
 Just plunk nettles into some boiling water until they get soggy enough to eat.

 The maple tree offers itself up to hikers and campers as a multiply edible plant.
 The sap that comes from the maple tree is famous, of course, for making the syrup that coats millions of pancakes a year.
 This makes the maple tree an excellent source for sugar and energy if you get lost in areas where these trees grow.
-What many people aren't aware of is that maple seeds are also quite edible and are especially good when boiled.
+What many people aren't aware of is that maple seeds (pictured above) are also quite edible and are especially good when boiled.
 The leaves of maple trees also happen to be quite rich in the sugar that sweetens the sap.

 Article Written By Timothy Sexton